 Compared with the manual alternative, ScopeMaster is ridiculously fast!
 It performs important analysis work in seconds, that would take hours if done manually.
 It does important but sometimes tedious checking work, and it does it without supervision.
 ScopeMaster can analyse a set of user stories in a matter of a few minutes, work that might otherwise take days to do.
 At an average of 3 seconds per user story, depending on length and complexity, ScopeMaster is incredibly fast and thorough.

 Finding defects in requirements normally takes 3 or four people discussing stories in a room.
-On average to find a defect in a user story without ScopeMaster might take hours of effort, with ScopeMaster that comes down to just a few minutes.
+To find a defect in a user story without ScopeMaster might take (on average) 2-4 hours of effort, whereas with ScopeMaster it will only take a few minutes.

 All software collaboration repository tools can import CSV formatted lists of user stories.
 You can export from ScopeMaster in CSV format and then import to your favourite collaboration repository in a matter of minutes.
 So we recommend that you refine your stories in ScopeMaster first, then import them into your usual tool thereafter.
 This entire process may only happen once per project, that’s a few minutes, compared with the days and weeks saved by using ScopeMaster to perform the analysis on your user stories.

 We only charge for the analysis work that ScopeMaster performs, and this is charged on a per user story analysed basis.
 Analysis credits can be purchased in batches depending on how many user stories you need to analyse.
 Each story analysed consumes one credit.
 You can re-analyse a story as many times as you like in a 30 day period for no extra cost.

 See our pricing page for the bundle options and more details.

 ScopeMaster was designed as a tool for estimating functional size.
-ScopeMaster can estimate functional size in both of the main ISO standards COSMIC Function Points and IFPUG Function Points.
-The ScopeMaster analysis engine interprets the functional intent of each user story, detects the typical data movements which is the functional size of each story from which it estimates the functional size.
+ScopeMaster can estimate functional size in the main ISO standards: COSMIC Function Points and IFPUG Function Points also the IFPUG derivative: Simple Function Points.
+The ScopeMaster analysis engine interprets the functional intent of each user story, detects the typical data movements which is the functional size of each story from which it then estimates the functional size.